Home > News & Insights > Good news for the property market as loan deferrals slow and housing prices tipped to rise

 “We see the sharp slowdown in population growth due to border closures as the key risk to house prices, particularly for Sydney and Melbourne.”

-Yet with the official cash rate 0.10%, NAB believes lower interest rates for an extended period will act as a driver to the real estate market in the next few years, which could fuel price growth across the country.
+Yet with the official cash rate at 0.10%, NAB believes lower interest rates for an extended period will act as a driver to the real estate market in the next few years, which could fuel price growth across the country.

 Futurerent lets landlords withdraw up to a whole year’s rent upfront, which is repaid from just part of the rent paid by the tenant.